The transparent goby is normally caught using beach seines and similar gear in very shallow areas. In Malta it is commonly caught using cast nets.

 They spawn in summer in empty bivalve shells and the adults (which can reach a maximum size of no more than 8 cm) die after breeding.

 This fishery is mostly focused on the capture of small fry and juveniles and normally results in huge amounts of by-catch such as sardine larvae catches.
-It is for this reason that fish4tomorrow suggest avoiding transparent goby for consumption.
+It is for this reason that fish for tomorrow suggest avoiding transparent goby for consumption.